@joystick.js/test

 Testing Rendered HTML

-On the object returned by test.render(), we can retrieve the rendered HTML for the component by calling to component.render_to_html() on the component instance object returned by test.render():
+On the object returned by test.render(), we can retrieve the rendered HTML for the component by calling to component.instance.render_to_html() on the component instance object returned by test.render():

 /tests/ui/pages/index/index.test.js